mrgarvitoffice/LearnMint-Ai/README.md

 ```

 **Troubleshooting Firebase Errors (e.g., `auth/invalid-api-key`, `auth/auth-domain-config-required`):**
-If you encounter Firebase errors, it means the Firebase configuration your application is trying to use is incorrect or not being loaded.
+If you encounter Firebase errors AFTER you've ensured your `.env` file is correctly set up AND you've requested to revert the temporary hardcoding:
 1.  **Verify `.env` File:**
     *   Double-check that the `.env` file is in the project root.
     *   Ensure `NEXT_PUBLIC_FIREBASE_API_KEY` and `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN` are spelled correctly and their values are accurately copied from your Firebase project settings (General tab -> Your apps -> SDK setup and configuration).
     *   Ensure no extra spaces or quotes around the variable names or values.
 2.  **Check Server Logs:** After restarting your server, look at the terminal output.
-The `src/lib/firebase/config.ts` file now includes lines like:
+The `src/lib/firebase/config.ts` file includes lines like:
     *   `Firebase Config: Attempting to use API Key: YOUR_API_KEY_VALUE_OR_UNDEFINED`
     *   `Firebase Config: Attempting to use Auth Domain: YOUR_AUTH_DOMAIN_VALUE_OR_UNDEFINED`
     *   If either says `undefined` or shows an obviously incorrect value, your `.env` file is not being read correctly, the variable is missing/misspelled, or you haven't restarted the server.
 Review step 1 and ensure you restarted.